arbor-sim/arbor/doc/morphology.rst

 .. warning::

+    *TODO: update with an observation about how spheres are not appropriate in cable models, full stop.*
     Spheres are not suitable for representing the soma when it is important to model the location of cables attached to the soma.
 For example, when differentiating between apical and distal dendrites, or the location of the axon relative to that of the dendritic tree.